Hector-Xavier/Entropic-Ranks/README.md

 ## Arguments:
 **ordered_vector** - An ordered vector (produced by RPadvance) to be analyzed.
 It corresponds to the rank product score distribution produced by a two-class case experiment.

-**step_up** - The sliding window step, corresponding to the granularity of the partitioning process (feature-by-feature, or partitioning by 5-feature steps).
+**step_up** - The sliding window step, corresponding to the granularity of the partitioning process (feature-by-feature, or partitioning by 5-feature steps). (default: 1)

 **window_size** - The size of the sliding window used to calculate entropy scores.
 Must be less than 80% of the total number of features.
 Recommended values: 50-200.

 **bins** - The number of bins used for the discretization part of entropy calculation.
 Recommended values: 5 to 25.

-**verbose** - If TRUE, statistics of the entropic_analysis execution will be printed and plots of the entropy distribution and clustering quality will be generated.
+**verbose** - If TRUE, statistics of the entropic_analysis execution will be printed and plots of the entropy distribution and clustering quality will be generated. (default: FALSE)

-**export_plots** - If TRUE, png plots of the entropy distribution and clustering quality will be exported as files in the directory provided in the path variable.
+**export_plots** - If TRUE, png plots of the entropy distribution and clustering quality will be exported as files in the directory provided in the path variable. (default: FALSE)

 **path** - Of type character, specifies the path for plot export.
 If NULL, it defaults to working directory/Entropic Ranks plots.
-Ignored if export_plots is set to FALSE.
+Ignored if export_plots is set to FALSE. (default: NULL)